Two men enter.

 Mort: The automato-what?

 Ray: The automatons.
 The robotic people.
 The ones who cannot think but for the orders they receive.
-You’ve seen them, in your office block, in the cubicle next door.
-They sit staring blankly at a computer screen, clicking the buttons they’re told to click.
+You’ve seen them, in your office, in the cubicle next door.
+They stare blankly at a computer screen, clicking the buttons they’re told to click.
 Click.
 Click.
 Click.
-They get told – click this, click that, turn up at this hour, leave at that one.
-They do as they’re told, quietly, without thought or reservation.
-They use the computer when told.
-They’re really just inputs and outputs, all 1’s and 0’s.
-It’s like they’re a computer being told to use another computer; it’s like a computer factory.
-The silent workers working on their computer orgy at the behest of their masters in suits.
+They get told – click this, click that, turn up at this hour, leave at that.
+Do as you’re told, quietly, without thought or reservation.
+They’re really just all inputs and outputs, all 1’s and 0’s.
+It’s like they’re a computer being told to use another computer.
 Society calls them the ‘forgotten heroes,’ I like to think of them as the ‘forgotten losers’.
-The ones who don’t think; so that the rest of us can’t think at all.
+The ones who don’t think; so that the rest of us can’t think about them at all.

-Mort: Right.
-Robot people.
-You’ve really gone off the ledge now.
-How do you awaken these robots then?
+Mort: Riiiiiiiight.
+Robotic people.
+You’ve really gone off the ledge now, Ray.
+How do you awaken these robots?
 Unplug them?
 What is this masterful plan of yours?

-Ray: I’m getting to that – christ, no need to use sarcasm on me.
+Ray: Christ, no need to use sarcasm on me.
 I’ve had my fair share of it and I can tell you, sarcasm doesn’t win arguments.
 The Greeks knew that.
-Only logic can win between us.
 No shame nor impracticality nor sarcasm can work between friends.

-Mort: I’ve known you for long enough to say anything I wish.
+Mort: We’ve talked for long enough for me to say anything I want to you.

 Mort: The plan Ray, what’s the plan?

 Mort: Cézannes?
 Really, Ray?
-Your art class has gone to your head.
+Your art classes have gone to your head.

-Ray: It’s not art class that has made me mad Mort.
+Ray: It’s not art that has made me Mort.
 It is life.
 To be alive again.
 That is what you are missing.

 Ray: And you think I would not notice?
-You think I, of all people, wouldn’t notice my best friend dying inside while working at his new, conventional, corporate job?
+You think I, of all people, wouldn’t notice my best friend dying inside while working in his new, conventional, corporate job?